Gizra/Gizra-Way-Book/on_boarding.md

 ## Confusion & Leap of Faith

 Experience shows that you already are or very soon will feel confused.
 A lot of the material can be new, and even if you are a seasoned developer and have years of Drupal experience you might now know some of the stuff.
 It's ok, we know that.
-In fact, we sometimes do things differently from what is precieved as "the right way", simply because we have a different set of believes on what "right" is.
+In fact, we sometimes do things differently from what is perceived as "the right way", simply because we have a different set of believes on what "right" is.